Who We Are

 What We Do

-Northern Neck Master Gardeners reach out to the community through a variety of educational programs including seminars and workshops for adults, science enrichment in the schools, teaching gardens, horticultural therapy programs for seniors, and a speakers bureau with experts on a wide range of gardening and conservation topics.
+Northern Neck Master Gardeners reach out to the community through a variety of educational programs including seminars and workshops for adults, science enrichment in the schools, demonstration gardens, horticultural therapy programs for seniors, and a speakers bureau with experts on a wide range of gardening and conservation topics.
 The Shoreline Evaluation Program provides site-specific feedback to homeowners in response to their shoreline erosion concerns.
 In 2016, we completed 35 evaluations.

 The public can consult with us one-on-one about their gardening concerns – at our Plant Clinic tables at farmers markets and special events, by phone and in person at VCE offices in Lancaster, Northumberland, and Westmoreland and by email.